mustvlad/ChatGPT-System-Prompts/README.md

 ## Repository Structure

-- `prompts/` - a directory containing all the system prompts, organized by category
+- `system-prompts/` - a directory containing examples of system prompts and their descriptions, organized by category
 - `LICENSE` - the license for this repository
 - `CONTRIBUTING.md` - guidelines for contributing to this repository
 - `README.md` - the main readme file for this repository

-We hope you find these system prompts useful and that they help improve your interactions with ChatGPT.
+We hope you find these system prompts useful and that they help you customize your ChatGPT implementation to your specific needs.
 If you have any questions or feedback, please don't hesitate to reach out to us.

+Let's get started working on this repository and making ChatGPT even more useful and customizable!